What is L’Euguélionne, feminist bookstore?

 Sandrine Bourget‑Lapointe is a master’s student in literary studies and feminist studies.
 She has experience in management, organization and publishing in queer and feminist circles, notably in the Dyke March Montréal collective and the magazine FéminÉtudes.
 She loves cats and sweet things.

-Stéphanie Dufresne holds a degree in feminist studies from Concordia, and is responsible for communications and broadcasting at Possibles Éditions.
+Stéphanie Dufresne holds a degree in feminist studies from Concordia University, and is responsible for communications and publishing at Possibles Éditions.

 Nicolas· Longtin-Martel wrote a memoir in French-language literature about Françoise d’Eaubonne and plans to reprint her work.
 They also co-organized several feminist events (including the symposium le féminisme prend sa place à l’UdeM & the Université d’été féministe) and also runs a blog and a website.

 Camille Toffoli is completing a master’s degree in literary studies at UQÀM university.
 She pens the chronicle Filles corsaires in the Liberté magazine.
 She is interested in philosophy, and regularly eats twist cheese.

 Karine Rosso is a PhD student and lecturer at the Université de Sherbrooke.
 Her work focuses on the figure of the author in female autofiction and on the different representations of non-white women in contemporary literature.
 Karine Rosso is also the author of a collection of short stories entitled Histoires sans dieu, published in 2011 by La Grenouillère, co-director of the book Histoires mutines published in 2016 by the Éditions du Remue-ménage and co-directed the film Anarchroniques (2012), who look at the libertarian movement in Quebec.